 Often, people confuse employee motivation and engagement.
 The two are very different, they are not mutually exclusive and you can definitely have one without the other.
 Employee motivation is the level of enthusiasm an employee brings to the workplace; whereas, employee engagement is the emotional commitment the employee has to the organisation and its goals.

-Motivating your employees does not have to be difficult or cost the earth, however it does require a balance of a few factors.
+Motivating your employees has many benefits and does not have to be difficult or cost the earth, however it does require a balance of a few factors.
 Here are 5 factors we feel are key to creating motivated employees:

 1. Reward and recognition

 Reward and recognition come hand in hand.
 Recognition for good work has a limited shelf life; praise begins to lose its impact if not accompanied by reward.
 Exceptional work deserves reward and while recognition is sufficient in certain cases, employees begin to lose motivation if they are not rewarded for extra effort.